mattrips/scratchPad/Protocol Conformance.md

 &#9724; protocol witness
 : Given a protocol requirement of a protocol and a declaration that a type conforms to the protocol, the ***protocol witness*** with respect to such protocol requirement is the most specialized implementation from among the implementations that are unconditionally accessible on the type in the scope in which the conformance is declared.

+&#9724; accessible member
+: Given a type in a scope, a member of the type is accessible if, per the rules of access control, the member is visible in the scope.

-&#9724; unconditionally accessible implementation
+&#9724; accessible member
-: Given a type in a scope, a me
+: Given a type in a scope, a member of the type is accessible if, per the rules of access control, the member is visible in the scope.

 &#9724; protocol requirement